 Why should market participants be investing in esports and what’s the best way to do so?
 Here’s a look at how to get into this new sector.

-With the cannabis and blockchain rushes seemingly over, investors are looking for the latest big sector.
-With many believing that next new thing is esports, here’s a look at why market participants should consider investing in esports.
+With the initial cannabis and blockchain rushes seemingly over, investors are looking for the latest big sector.
+Many believe esports is the next big thing.
+But what’s the story behind esports, and why should market participants should consider investing?

-Esports — or electronic sports — involve competitive gaming with computers or consoles.
+Esports — or electronic sports — involves competitive gaming with computers or consoles.
 Two or more players compete in multiplayer online battles until a winner is determined, usually by points.

-Indeed, with major arenas around the world selling out for live esports events, and new purpose-built venues for esports tournaments springing up, it’s clear the industry has an enviable audience that seems poised to keep growing into the future.
+Viewers also turn up in droves to watch live esports programming — prior to the coronavirus pandemic, major arenas around the world sold out for live esports events, and new purpose-built venues for esports competitions were sprouting up.
+All these major revenue generators have been mostly moved online for now, but it’s clear the industry has an enviable audience that is poised to keep growing.